EngCode/Tornado-UI-v2/README.md

 --------------------
 #### Documentation
-looking for Documentation **Visit** [Tornado UI v2](https://flash-point.net/tornado/docementation/getting-start/)
+looking for Documentation **Visit** [Tornado UI v2](https://tornado.phenixthemes.com/docementation/getting-start/)

 --------------------
 #### Before You Start
-Before you start working with the framework you must know that this framework ment to be a complete work enviroment not just including the production css/js files so if you want to understand what exactly happening and use it in the right way continue reading the docementation in order from sidemenu or just jump to the quick start and keep copy and paste codes into your project.
+Before you start working with the framework you must know that this framework ment to be a complete work enviroment not just including the production css/js files so if you want to understand what exactly happening and use it in the right way continue reading the docementation.

 #### Installation